 4. Review old content for a memory refreshment

-When you’re studying, it’s essential to consult old textbooks and other content when you come across questions you don’t have a solid comprehension of.
+When you’re studying, it’s essential to consult old textbooks and other content when you encounter questions you don’t have a solid comprehension of.
 Instead of merely getting these answers wrong on a practice test, try working through them with the aid of your research materials in real-time.
 That way, if you encounter a similar question on the real test, you will have a refreshed memory on old subject matter you might not have revisited for years.

 5. Create a study plan